symbolize-app/symbolize/rfc/stream/paths.md

 - option for unreliable datagrams
 - connection migration during network changes

 As of 2024, more browsers are getting HTTP/3 and WebTransport support, and even the Rust `hyper` library has support.
-The main blocker is optionality to use Fly for host infrastructure, where QUIC support is still missing from Fly Proxy.
+The main blocker is optionality to use Fly for hosting infrastructure, where QUIC support is still missing from Fly Proxy.